Farhannr28/Tucil3_13522037/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### How to Use
-1. Enter the starting and ending word in the dialogue provided
+1. Enter the origin and target word in the dialogue provided

 ![One](https://github.com/Farhannr28/Tucil3_13522037/blob/main/img/1.png)